 Also, passing to the long exact sequence corresponding to $q_*$ of the following short exact sequence

 and using \eqref{isolcd}, \eqref{isolcd'} we obtain the isomorphisms

 Moreover, we also obtain the following exact sequence

 Now, the map is injective if it is non-zero.
 We claim that it is the zero map.
 Indeed, for otherwise $R^1{p_1}_*\Omega_{X\times X}^1\cong R^1q_*\Omega_{\Phi}^1$.
-The Leray spectral sequence being a first quadrant spectralsequence, induces the exact sequence We conclude that
+The Leray spectral sequence being a first quadrant spectral sequence, induces the exact sequence We conclude that

 By \eqref{rjexplicit}, we compute